ROCm/rocm-install-on-linux/docs/tutorial/quick-start.rst

    Reboot your system for all settings to take effect.

-If you encounter install issues, refer to :doc:`Troubleshooting <../how-to/native-install/install-faq>`.
+If you encounter issues with your installation, refer to :doc:`Troubleshooting <../how-to/native-install/install-faq>`.